Mobile Integrated Health

 Currently, SFFD operates an Opiate Outreach program through its Mobile Integrated Health Office (MIHO).
-MIHO is staffed by a Battalion Chief, a MIH Paramedic, an independently-licensed Social Worker, two (2) Case Managers and an Administrative Assistant.
+MIHO is staffed by a Battalion Chief, a MIH Paramedic, an independently-licensed Social Worker, four (4) Case Managers and an Administrative Assistant.

 SFFD's Opiate Outreach program follows up with opiate overdose survivors and those at risk for an opiate overdose to offer overdose prevention, recognition and response training, harm reduction training and services, naloxone distribution and case management and navigation to recovery, support and treatment services.